This page provides information on the Phoenix Ocean Texture.

 - If you need real simulated waves interacting with a geometry, instead of just a render time displacement, you can plug the Ocean Texture into a Wave Force and use it to drive your Phoenix simulation.

-When using this texture with V-Ray Displacement, please expand its Min/Max value limits in order to avoid clamping.
-If the Ocean Texture is in Vector Mode, please set Displacement type to Vector displacement in the V-Ray Displacement.
-Otherwise, you should use 2D displacement.
+When using this texture with the V-Ray Displacement Modifier, please expand its Texmap min/max limits in order to avoid clamping.
+If the Ocean Texture is in Vector Mode, please use 3D mapping and set Vector displ to Tangent in the V-Ray Displacement.
+Otherwise, you should use 2D mapping.

 Seed | seed – The initialization point for the random generator.
 Changing this value changes the randomization of the waves.
 In the event of multiple Ocean Textures in a scene, use different Seed values to make each texture look different.